alish2001/OmniFlight/README.md

 The app should now be available on `localhost:3000`

-# Implemented Features
+# Implemented features
 The following 3 features have been implemented and tested: favorites, plane routes, and users login/registration.
-The implementations can be found in the corresponding files in the [feature implementation directory](/backend/routes).
+The implementations can be found as backend api routes powered by `express.js` in the [routes directory of our backend](/backend/routes).